hapostgres/pg_auto_failover/README.md

   - a pg_auto_failover keeper to operate your PostgreSQL instances, see `pg_autoctl run`

-Starting with pg_auto_failover version 1.4, it is possible to implement a production architecture with 3 Postgres nodes, for better data availability guarantees.
+Starting with pg_auto_failover version 1.4, it is possible to implement a production architecture with any number of Postgres nodes, for better data availability guarantees.

 ![pg_auto_failover Architecture with 3 nodes](docs/tikz/arch-multi-standby.svg?raw=true "pg_auto_failover Architecture with 3 nodes")